MBDA UK

 MBDA UK is the British division of the pan-European missile systems company MBDA (itself a joint venture of Airbus, BAE Systems and Leonardo).
-Formed in 2001, the company has produced a range of missile systems, including the CAMM missile family, Storm Shadow cruise missile, ASRAAM air-to-air missile and Meteor beyond-visual-range missile (BVRAAM).
+Formed in 2001, the company has developed, both independently and in cooperation, a range of missile systems, including the CAMM missile family, Storm Shadow cruise missile, ASRAAM air-to-air missile and Meteor beyond-visual-range missile (BVRAAM).

 History

 Formation and early years

 MBDA UK was first incorporated in 1996 as Brathwell, based in Cardiff, before being renamed Matra BAe Dynamics UK shortly afterwards, serving as the UK-based part of the Anglo-French missile systems company, Matra BAe Dynamics.
 In 2001, Matra BAe Dynamics merged with the French EADS Aerospatiale Matra Missiles and Anglo-Italian Alenia Marconi Systems to form a pan-European missile systems company, named MBDA.
 After the merge, national subsidiaries were created from the predecessor companies in the United Kingdom, France and Italy and named MBDA UK, MBDA France and MBDA Italy, respectively.
 MBDA UK inherited various products which were designed and manufactured by its predecessor companies, including Rapier and Sea Wolf surface-to-air missiles, which were originally manufactured by the British Aircraft Corporation (BAC).

 In 2001, the company delivered its Storm Shadow cruise missile to the Royal Air Force, which it had co-developed with the French subsidiary of Matra BAe Dynamics.
 Whilst the weapon was still in trials, it was pushed into operational service for use by the RAF during Operation Telic in Iraq.
 The following year also saw the delivery of the ASRAAM short-range air-to-air missile, which had been in testing since 1998.
 The missile was delivered 37 months behind schedule, due largely to hardware and software technical difficulties, however the UK Ministry of Defence also blamed the delays on MBDA for "failing to meet contractual performance".

-The company became the prime contractor for the Meteor programme in 2002 to deliver a beyond-visual-range air-to-air missile (BVRAAM) to the RAF.
-Work for this missile was also subcontracted to its sister companies in France, Italy and Germany.
+MBDA UK became the prime contractor for the multinational Meteor programme in 2002 to deliver a beyond-visual-range air-to-air missile (BVRAAM) capability to its participants.
+The programme involved MBDA UK's sister divisions in France, Italy and Germany, as well as Spain and Sweden.
 Several years later, in 2005, the company delivered its Brimstone air-launched ground-attack missile to the RAF.
 Its first operational deployment came in 2008 during Operation Herrick in Afghanistan.

 In 2009, the company made its first export sale for ASRAAM to Australia.
 This was followed shortly after by an export sale to Saudi Arabia.